Patients

 Tests

-• Blood test – to find out if you need a blood transfusion
+• Blood test: to determine if a blood transfusion is necessary.

-• Spine x-rays – to make sure the fusion and hardware are all in the proper place
+• Spine x-rays: to ensure that the fusion and hardware are correctly positioned.

 Bladder Function